IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 operates, how to use it etc. Documentation is an important part of software engineering.

 No matter what the code contains, chances are that someday other users will try to understand and use it.
-Even code authors don't remember everything they've done after just a few weeks after the last time they worked on the code in question.

 Taking that extra time to write a proper description of the contents of the code will save huge amounts of time and effort for everybody to understand the code.

 .. _plugins_qtdesigner_import_statement: